Hayden Hyde: Club career

+and in July Ealing Trailfinders confirmed he would be joining them ahead of the 2026-27 Champ Rugby season.

 International career

 He qualifies for Ireland through his mother, who was born in Tallaght.
-His first taste of international rugby came in 2017 when he was called up to the Ireland U18 squad for a friendly against Portugal U18.
+His international debut came in 2017 when he was called up to the Ireland U18 squad for a friendly against Portugal U18.
 Hyde opening the scoring for the Irish side, with a try in the 9th minute in the 27–46 win.
 In 2018 he started at centre in a 56–17 win over Canada U18 where he scored two tries.
 He featured for the Ireland U18 side 5 times in total.

 He was named in the Irish squad for the 2018 Rugby Europe Under-18 Sevens Championship.
 With Ireland coming runners up, losing to France in the final.
 He featured once for Ireland U19 in a friendly against Australia Schools.
 While he was with Ireland U19 he was invited to join the England squad however he declined.

 He was named in the Ireland under-20 squad for the 2020 Six Nations Under 20s Championship, featuring twice, starting at inside centre against Scotland U20 and England U20.

 In 2021 he joined England Sevens and made his debut the following year at the Malaga leg of the World Sevens, and was later named in the England squad for the 2022 Commonwealth Games.